uri-library-data-services/iassist-preview/content/blog/ukda-director.md

 Professor Schürer has
 [announced](http://www.data-archive.ac.uk/news/newsdetail.asp?id=2435)
-he\'ll be leaving the directorship of the UK Data Archive in order to take up a new post at the University of Leicester as Pro-Vice Chancellor of Research later this year.
+he'll be leaving the directorship of the UK Data Archive in order to take up a new post at the University of Leicester as Pro-Vice Chancellor of Research later this year.